memez-michalek/memez-michalek/README.md

 # Misc information

-- 🔭 I’m currently working on Music community website
+[comment]: <> (- 🔭 I’m currently working on)
-- 🌱 I’m currently learning: "leetcode algorithms 101 course"
+- 🌱 I’m currently learning: "kubernetes with springboot and graphql"